-Prerequisites: Software Engineering Additional Material Allowed in ESE: Nil
+Prerequisites: Software Engineering

-CO# Course Outcomes 1.
+CO # Course Outcomes 1.
 Test the software by applying testing techniques to deliver a product free from bugs.
 2. Inspect the scenario and to select the proper testing technique.
 3. Compare and Contrast the various activities of Quality Assurance, Quality planning and Quality Control.
 4. Conduct formal inspections, record and evaluate results of inspections.
 5. Demonstrate various software evaluation techniques and interpret the relationship of SQA to software life cycle.